Hearing aid maker Demant slashes outlook after cybercrime attack

-COPENHAGEN, Sept 26 (Reuters) - Danish hearing aid maker Demant DEMANT.CO has cut its operating profit outlook for this year and suspended a share buyback after a cybercrime attack on its IT infrastructure this month, the company said on Thursday.
+COPENHAGEN, Sept 26 (Reuters) - Danish hearing aid maker Demant DEMANT.CO cut its operating profit outlook for this year and temporarily suspended its share buyback after its IT infrastructure was hit by cybercrime in September, the company said on Thursday.

-Shares in the company, one of the world's largest hearing aid manufacturers, have fallen 12% since the incident was reported on Sept.
-3 and fell almost 7% in early trading on Thursday.

-Demant now expects earnings before interest and tax (EBIT) of 2-2.3 billion Danish crowns ($293-$338 million), down from a previous forecast of 2.65-2.85 billion crowns, mainly due to lost sales and "weakening growth momentum".
+Demant now expects earnings before interest and tax (EBIT) of 2-2.3 billion Danish Crowns ($293-$338 million) from a previous forecast of 2.65-2.85 billion crowns mainly due to lost sales and a "weakening growth momentum".

-The profit warning was bigger than investors had anticipated, Nordnet analyst Per Hansen said.

-Demant said it was operational in most of its businesses and expected a full recovery of all systems within two to three weeks.

 ($1 = 6.8158 Danish crowns)